 Meeting provincial carbon regulations

-Syncrude has paid over $278 million in carbon levies since regulation was first introduced in Alberta in 2007.
-Up to 2016, the Alberta Specified Gas Emitters Regulation (SGER) was in place, which was then followed in 2018 by the Carbon Competitiveness Incentive Regulation (CCIR).
-In 2019, the newly-elected provincial government announced CCIR would be replaced with the Technology Innovation and Emissions Reduction (TIER) program as of January 2020.
+Syncrude has paid over $281 million in carbon levies since regulation was first introduced in Alberta in 2007.
+Up to 2016, the Alberta Specified Gas Emitters Regulation (SGER) was in place, which was then followed in 2018 by the Carbon Competitiveness Incentive Regulation (CCIR), and Technology Innovation and Emissions Reduction (TIER) in 2020.
 This regulates large emitters that produce more than 100,000 tonnes of CO2 to reduce their emissions intensity by 10 per cent compared to their average emissions between 2016 and 2018.
 Facilities are permitted to either reduce their emissions or use credits from facilities that have met and exceeded their targets, use emission offsets, or pay into the TIER Fund which supports technological research and development to reduce emissions.

 Alberta Carbon Payments

-Note: Includes fund credit purchases paid to the Government of Alberta under the Specified Gas Emitters Regulation (SGER) and Carbon Competitiveness Incentive Regulation (CCIR).
+Note: Includes fund credit purchases paid to the Government of Alberta under the Specified Gas Emitters Regulation (SGER), Carbon Competitiveness Incentive Regulation (CCIR) and Technology Innovation and Emissions Reduction (TIER).

 Collaborative research solutions